xRitchie91/The-A-Team/README.md

-# The-A-Team
+#Description

-A command line application that generators a manager's team
+The A Team is command line application that generates a manager's subordinates into an html webpage.